memfault/interrupt/_drafts/unit-test-mocking.md

 mock takes, from calling other fakes or stubs, to returning particular return values, or modifying certain output parameters.

-Here are some common use cases for mocks that we'll cover in this post:

-- A malloc implementation that can be pre-programmed with return values (return real buffers vs NULL).
-- A mock flash driver that returns error codes and forces different paths in a higher level module.
-- A Bluetooth socket implementation that is fed artfully crafted packed data to instrument protocols.

 Mocks are especially useful when testing failure paths that would likely never happen, or be disastrous if they did happen.
 For example, a mock would be a good choice if you are writing a vehicle software module that behaves differently if